LinkingTool lets a user draw a new Northwoods.GoXam.Link between two ports, using a mouse-drag operation.

 This tool conducts a model edit (DiagramTool.StartTransaction and DiagramTool.StopTransaction) while the tool is DiagramTool.Active.

-that may be a "port" element or may be within the visual tree of a "port" element, set the StartElement property to let FindLinkablePort find the real "port" element.
+If you want to programmatically start a new user mouse-gesture to draw a new link from a given FrameworkElement that may be a "port" element or may be within the visual tree of a "port" element, set the StartElement property to let FindLinkablePort find the real "port" element.
 Then start and activate this tool: myDiagram.LinkingTool.StartElement = ...; myDiagram.CurrentTool = myDiagram.LinkingTool; myDiagram.CurrentTool.DoActivate();

 System.Object